openSUSE/news-o-o/_posts/2010-03-25-opensuse-11-3-milestone-4-release.markdown

   * The Moblin team has started with the integration of the Moblin UI into  the distribution and plan to have everything ready for the next  milestone.

-  * The LiveCDsÂ  have virtualbox guest tools.Â  Now features likeÂ  screen resizing, seamless mode, and shared clipboards  work fine and automatically after boot-up!
+  * The LiveCDs  have virtualbox guest tools.
+Now features like  screen resizing, seamless mode, and shared clipboards  work fine and automatically after boot-up!
 Check [this ](http://desire.sk/simple/store/video/guest_tools.ogv) (~8,5MB) ogv video to see the guest addition features in action.

 Gnome/GTK desktop users: